-72 U.S. Department of the Interior, Deepwater Horizon Oil Spill: Programmatic and Phase 3 Early Restoration Plan and Early Restoration Programmatic Environmental Impact Statement, June 2014, streams of funding and resources are going toward new and pre-existing restoration activities in the Gulf.
+The coordination of restoration efforts among the multiple implementing entities in the Gulf Coast region is one likely area of congressional interest.
+As discussed above, several disparate streams of funding and resources are going toward new and existing restoration activities in the Gulf.
 These restoration activities are to be planned and implemented according to multiple planning documents and processes.
-For example, efforts conducted by NFWF will be done under its planning process after consultation with state and federal entities, while the Council will be conducting its own coordination with state and federal agencies and governments for disbursing funds from the Trust Fund pursuant to the RESTORE Act.
-While the primary entities have highlighted coordination of their efforts, there is no formal entity that oversees all ongoing restoration in the Gulf, nor is there a formal coordination process required among the implementing entities.
-This lack of formal requirements may cause some concerns among some related to the potential duplication of projects, implementation of restoration projects that address the same issue yet promote different solutions, or projects with conflicting goals at local and regional levels.
+For example, efforts conducted by NFWF will be done under its planning process after consultation with state and federal entities, while the council will be conducting its own coordination with state and federal agencies and governments for disbursing funds from the Gulf Coast Restoration Trust Fund pursuant to the RESTORE Act.
+Although the primary entities have highlighted coordination of their efforts, there is no formal entity that oversees all ongoing restoration in the Gulf nor is there a formal coordination process required among the implementing entities.
+This lack of formal requirements may cause concerns among some related to the potential duplication of projects, implementation of restoration projects that address the same issue yet promote different solutions, or projects with conflicting goals at local and regional levels.
+However, others may argue that formal coordination has not been necessary, as the informal coordination among the multiple restoration entities has thus far been effective.

-The Initial Comprehensive Plan under the RESTORE Act acknowledges some of these potential shortfalls and discusses the intention of the Council to coordinate among implementing entities.
-For example, in the Comprehensive Plan it states that the Council will strive to coordinate with other partners involved in restoration activities to "advance common goals, avoid duplication, and maximize benefits."73 The RESTORE Act itself also includes some requirements related to coordination, although it does not provide for a congressionally authorized coordinating entity with authority over all relevant processes going forward.74 The act authorizes memoranda of understanding between the Council and federal agencies to establish integrated funding and implementation plans, which could reduce project duplication and promote an integrated restoration effort among federal entities.75 It also addresses duplication of efforts in relation to monitoring the Gulf Coast ecosystem.
-The RESTORE Act requires the Gulf Coast science program to avoid duplication of other research and monitoring activities and requires the Administrator of NOAA to develop a plan for the coordination of projects and activities between the program and other similar state and federal programs and Centers of Excellence.76
+The 2016 Comprehensive Plan Update under the RESTORE Act acknowledges some of these potential shortfalls and discusses the council's intention to coordinate among implementing entities.
+For example, the Comprehensive Plan states that the council will strive to coordinate with other partners involved in restoration activities to "maximize ecological and socio-economic benefits and avoid duplication."
+The RESTORE Act itself also includes some requirements related to coordination, although it does not provide for a congressionally authorized coordinating entity with authority over all relevant processes going forward.
+The act authorizes memoranda of understanding between the council and federal agencies to establish integrated funding and implementation plans, which could reduce project duplication and promote an integrated restoration effort among federal entities.
+It also addresses duplication of efforts in relation to monitoring the Gulf Coast ecosystem.
+The RESTORE Act requires the Gulf Coast Science Program to avoid duplication of other research and monitoring activities and requires the NOAA administrator to develop a plan for the coordination of projects and activities between the program and other similar state and federal programs and centers of excellence.

 Broader questions of coordination among restoration activities go beyond the RESTORE Act and may include, in addition to NRDA and NFWF activities, existing federal and state projects and activities, as well as activities conducted in other states that might have an effect in the Gulf Coast region.
-Some potential questions addressing coordination could include the following:
+Some potential questions addressing coordination include the following: